Home » All Recipes » Bread and Baked Goods » Pan De Yuca (Gluten-Free Cheese Bread)

 Primal Edge Health participates in the Amazon Services LLC Associates Program and other affiliate programs and therefore, may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

 Get ready to fall hard for this homemade pan de yuca!
-Soft, fluffy, and loaded with melty cheesy goodness, itโ€™s an effortless bake that serves and wows a crowd.
-Now you can enjoy this traditional South American cheese bread anytime, guaranteed cheesy and buttery, with a light and fluffy crumb.
+It’s an effortless bake that serves and wows a crowd.
+Now you can enjoy this traditional South American cheese bread anytime, guaranteed to be cheesy and buttery inside with a crispy crust.
 Perfect as a snack, appetizer, or side dish.

-This from-scratch, no-knead cheese bread is every lazy bakerโ€™s dream; just mix and bake!
-No kneading, no fancy equipment; just a wholesome treat with a golden crust, crispy edges, and gooey cheese pockets.
-I make this bread alternately with my other favorite cheesy treat, crack biscuits, for potlucks and gatherings, but itโ€™s equally great as a cozy weekend breakfast, a game-day snack to share, or a warm side to balance out fresh salads or hearty soups.
+This from-scratch, no-knead cheese bread is every lazy baker’s dream; just mix and bake!
+I’ve worked on the original recipe to make it, dare I say, even better.
+No kneading, no fancy equipment.
+I make this bread alternately with my other favorite cheesy treat, crack biscuits, for potlucks and gatherings.

-Why Youโ€™ll Love This Recipe
+Why You’ll Love This Recipe

 • 10-minute prep